Why It Works

 For the mushrooms, I made a classic duxelles by cooking the chopped button mushrooms down with butter, shallots, thyme, and heavy cream.
 A dash of soy sauce adds some meaty depth to them, while lemon juice brightens things up.

 For the final component, I made a bechamel (that's white sauce to us Americans, or besciamella, if you're of the Italian persuasion), a simple sauce of milk thickened with flour and butter.
-I stirred in some grated mozzarella and parmesan for extra cheesy flavor.
+I stirred in some grated mozzarella and Parmesan for an extra cheesy flavor.
 (It's best to stir the cheese in off-heat so that it doesn't curdle)

 I used to go through the tedious process of par-boiling thick lasagna noodles before constructing my casserole, but made the switch over to no-boil noodles a few years ago.
 The only problem with them is that if you use them straight out of the box, they absorb liquid as they cook, making it difficult to gauge how moist your layers need to be before baking.
 The solution?
 Soak the noodles in water before baking.
 By separating the soaking and the cooking phases of the noodles into two distinct steps, it's much easier to tell what the finished texture of the lasagna will be like before you bake it.